Ballivor: Education

 There are two primary schools in the Ballivor region.
 In the town of Ballivor, there is St. Columbanus National School and Scoil Mhuire Coolronan is located five minutes from the village.

-There are no secondary schools in Ballivor but close by there is one in Athboy and Longwood and two in Trim.
+There are no secondary schools in Ballivor but close by there is one in Athboy, one in Longwood and two in Trim.

 Events

 Nazi Germany spy Hermann Görtz parachuted into Ballivor in the summer of 1940.

 The Ballivor Horse Show has been held every June since the early 1970s.

-In 2003, the bog body, the "Clonycavan Man" was found in Clonycavan, Ballivor, Co.Meath.
+In 2003, the bog body, the "Clonycavan Man" was found in Clonycavan, Ballivor, County Meath.
 It is now shown in the exhibition, Kingship and Sacrifice at the National Museum of Ireland.